Laryngeal theory

 Overall extent of the Indo-European languages in Eurasia, Proto-Indo-European Urheimat in dark green and modern-day extent in light green.

 The laryngeal theory is a widely accepted scientific theory in historical linguistics positing that the Proto-Indo-European (PIE) language included a series of consonants that left no direct consonantal descendants in languages outside of the Anatolian branch.
-It was first proposed by the Swiss linguist Ferdinand de Saussure in 1878 to explain apparent irregularities in morphophonological patterns in daughter languages.
-At the time no direct evidence for the existence of such sounds was available; however, the theory allowed for a better reconstruction of PIE ablaut and root.
-This changed in 1927 when a Polish linguist Jerzy Kuryłowicz discovered that a sound transcribed as ḫ in the newly deciphered ancient Indo-European Hittite language appears in many of the places that the laryngeal theory predicted.
+It was first proposed by the Swiss linguist Ferdinand de Saussure in 1879 to explain apparent irregularities in morphophonological patterns in daughter languages.
+The theory allowed for a better reconstruction of PIE ablaut and root; however, at the time there was no direct evidence of the proposed sounds in any of the daughter languages.
+This changed in 1927 when a Polish linguist, Jerzy Kuryłowicz, discovered that a sound transcribed as ḫ in the newly deciphered ancient Indo-European Hittite language appears in many of the places that the laryngeal theory predicted.

-Subsequent scholarly work has established a set of rules by which an ever-increasing number of reflexes in daughter languages may be derived from PIE roots.
-The number of explanations thus achieved and the simplicity of the postulated system have both led to widespread acceptance of the theory.
+Subsequent scholarly work has established a set of rules by which an increasing number of reflexes in daughter languages may be derived from PIE roots.
+The number of explanations thus achieved and the simplicity of the postulated system have led to widespread acceptance of the theory.

+Conversion from consonants to vowels

 The reconstructed sounds are traditionally called "laryngeals" and are known to have been consonants, most likely fricatives; however, their exact place of articulation is debated.
 In its most widely accepted version, the theory posits three laryngeal phonemes in PIE.
-They are represented abstractly as h₁, h₂, and h₃ (also written H₁, H₂, H₃ or ə₁, ə₂, ə₃, among other notations).
-Aside from some direct consonantal reflexes in the Anatolian branch, in other branches through regular sound changes they were turned into vowels or were lost entirely, but could influence the place of articulation or length of neighboring vowels.
+They are represented abstractly as: